puppetlabs/puppet-docs/source/facter/3.0/custom_facts.markdown

 ## Viewing Fact Values

-[inventory]: /guides/inventory_service.html
 [puppetdb]: /puppetdb/latest

-If your puppet master(s) are configured to use [PuppetDB][] and/or the [inventory service][inventory], you can view and search all of the facts for any node, including custom facts.
-See the PuppetDB or inventory service docs for more info.
+If your Puppet master(s) are configured to use [PuppetDB][puppetdb], you can view and search all of the facts for any node, including custom facts.
+See [the PuppetDB docs][puppetdb] for more info.

 External Facts
 --------------

-### What are external facts?
+### What Are External Facts?

 External facts provide a way to use arbitrary executables or scripts as facts, or set facts statically with structured data.
 If you've ever wanted to write a custom fact in Perl, C, or a one-line text file, this is how.

 ### Fact Locations

 The best way to distribute external facts is with pluginsync, which added support for them in [Puppet 3.4](/puppet/3/reference/release_notes.html#preparations-for-syncing-external-facts)/[Facter 2.0.1](../2.0/release_notes.html#pluginsync-for-external-facts).
-To add external facts to your puppet modules, just place them in `<MODULEPATH>/<MODULE>/facts.d/`.
+To add external facts to your Puppet modules, just place them in `<MODULEPATH>/<MODULE>/facts.d/`.

 If you're not using pluginsync, then external facts must go in a standard directory.
 The location of this directory varies depending on your operating system, whether your deployment uses Puppet Enterprise or open source releases, and whether you are running as root/Administrator.
 When calling facter from the command line, you can specify the external facts directory with the `--external-dir` option.